kipiberbatov/cairo-tutorial/README.md

 # cairo-tutorial

-Tutorial in C using the cairo graphics library [https://www.cairographics.org](https://www.cairographics.org)
+Tutorial in C using the Cairo graphics library [https://www.cairographics.org](https://www.cairographics.org)

 Tthis tutorial is for Unix-like platforms.